-The iconic Hauraki Gulf is New Zealand’s most-utilized body of water—and its most compromised, due to decades of overuse.
-Bordering metropolitan Auckland (New Zealand’s largest city), the Gulf was once home to abundant green-lipped mussels, horse mussels, cockles, pipi, tuatua and other shellfish.
+Over the years Stephen has seen the marine landscape change and not for the better.
+The Gulf was once home to abundant green-lipped mussels, horse mussels, cockles, pipi, tuatua and other shellfish.
 These native species formed expansive beds and reefs that played vital ecological roles, such as filtering seawater of sediments and contaminants, providing fish nurseries, stabilizing the seabed, and greatly enhancing the Gulf’s biodiversity.

-The previous extent of this ecosystem is now hard to comprehend: Today, Hauraki Gulf’s shellfish beds are now degraded or lost entirely.
-Overharvesting of shellfish, combined with decades of sediment runoff, trawler fishing and extensive dredging has removed native species that once the Gulf’s waters.
+Today, Hauraki Gulf’s shellfish beds are degraded or lost entirely.
+Overharvesting of shellfish, combined with decades of sediment runoff, trawler fishing and extensive dredging has removed native species that once filtered the Gulf’s waters.

-In one of our newest country programs, The Nature Conservancy in New Zealand aims to invigorate this work and provide solutions that can be applied to marine environments throughout the country.
-Over the past year, we have facilitated a number of learning exchanges in New Zealand with restoration practitioners in Australia and the United States, where TNC shellfish restoration projects are well-established.
+TNC's aim is to invigorate this work and provide solutions that can be applied to marine environments throughout the country and around the world.
+TNC has facilitated a number of learning exchanges in Aotearoa New Zealand with restoration practitioners in Australia and the United States, where TNC shellfish restoration projects are well-established.

 Stephen is all in, dedicating his time, boat, and community support to the effort.
 He can see the change unfolding and wants his small part of the Gulf to be a part of it.
 What's in it for him?
 "The knowledge that you can make a difference for an environment you care deeply for.
 Being pro-active banishes powerlessness," he says.